Braves vs. Orioles Player Props Betting Odds

 - Home Runs Prop: Over/Under 0.5 (Over Odds: +600)

-- Albies has picked up at least one hit in four straight games.
-During his last five outings he is batting .455 with five doubles, two home runs, a walk and three RBI.
+- Murphy takes a three-game streak with at least one hit into this matchup.
+In his last five games he is batting .438 with a double, a home run, five walks and six RBI.

 |Opponent